SirRyu99/Just-Cause-3-autosplitter/README.md

 Do not perform both actions!
 Otherwise, it will split twice on every split.

 ## Splits
-- You can find already preconfiguerd autospitt files (.lsl) on the just cause 3 speedrun page
+- Pre-configured split files (.lsl) are available on the Just Cause 3 speedrun page.
+These files include split times for various routes I've run, such as Any% or 100%, and are ready to use with the autosplitter.
 - https://www.speedrun.com/jc3/resources

 ## Additional options: